Do Not File for Workers’ Compensation Alone

 - You may accept less compensation than that to which you are rightfully entitled

 Your health and your family’s financial stability are too important to take any needless risks.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at (252) 222-0227.